AnomalyInnovations/toolbeam-cli/README.md

   - hidden

     The field is not displayed to the user.
 Can be used in conjuction with setting a  `default` to pass some data in the request that does not change.

+  - geolocation

+    Prompts the user for their current location and passes that to the API as a JSON object with `latitude` and `longitude`.
+For example, a geolocation field will pass in the following in the API request; `{"latitude":43.64,"longitude":-79.37}`.

   - select